neondatabase/website/content/docs/guides/branching-prisma-vercel-github.md

 1. A `.secrets` file.
 We'll upload them to the Github repository, so Github Actions can access them.
 2. An `.env` file.
 We need the Neon database connection strings to run initial setup commands, and create migration files.

-## Setting up the Neon Database

-### Create a new Neon project

-1. Log in to the Neon console and navigate to the [Projects](https://console.neon.tech/app/projects) section.
-2. Click the `New Project` button to create a new project.
-3. Choose the desired region and Postgres version for your project, then click `Create Project`.

-### Retrieve your Neon database connection string
+## Retrieve your Neon database connection string and other parameters

-Navigate to the **Connection Details** section to find your database connection string.
+Navigate to the **Connection Details** on the Neon **Project Dashboard** to find your database connection string.
 It should look similar to this:

 ```bash
 postgres://alex:AbC123dEf@ep-cool-darkness-123456.us-east-2.aws.neon.tech/dbname?sslmode=require